andrewufrank/u2giscore/uniform-geometry/README.md

 Generally, a package for geometry easily usable for others should:

 - allow input and output for a _point with identifier_ format, in order to connect the results with the input;
+- use simple, standard Haskell types in the interface (i.e. for input and output) which allow `read . show`;
+    - lenses (and similar devices) for more comfortable access,
+    - pattern synonyms, etc. and
-- use simple, standard Haskell types in the interface (i.e. for input and output) which allow `read . show`; lenses (and similar devices) for more comfortable access, and more performant data storage methods are welcome, but should not be mandatory to understand when reading the result data.
+    - more performant data storage methods (`Vec`, `NonEmptyList`, `IndexList`, `Sets`, etc. etc. ) are welcome, but should not be mandatory to understand when reading the result data.
 Such advanced features beyond _everyday_ Haskell add an additional burden to learn to use a package and provide notoriously difficult to understand error messages (which Haskell is anyhow well known for).
+- avoid clever tricks (e.g. `Data.Ext` to add information to a type) but just defined the necessary data types (and make their constructors available),

 - indicate clearly special cases, which the functions are not ready do handle (e.g. collinear points in input for a Delaunay triangulation, points which lead to isoceles, etc.).

 - make sure that all information required in results are directly accessible (e.g. order of points, left/right of faces).